 “Mia, Tell me a story about when you were little.”

 “Well, there was the time I climbed up a tree, opened an umbrella, and jumped.
 Because we had just seen Mary Poppins at the movies.
-Needless to say, I broke my brand new umbrella that I had just purchased with my own birthday money.
+Needless to say, I broke the brand-new umbrella that I had just purchased with my own birthday money.

 I told her that our teenage cousin Linda would come and live with us during the summer because she loved the farm life better than life in the city.
 And how she would tell us scary stories and we’d take turns scratching each other’s backs before bed.
 That she bought a horse and named him Fred and that we had a flat tire on a country road while we were out shopping for him.